VMware

 - Username: logmanager@example.com (newly created local user in vSphere)

-- Password: password for given username
+- Password: the password for given username

 -